ghezel1995/weather/README.md

 ## Live Demo

-You can test the application online by clicking [this link] (https://weatherwithvanillajs.netlify.app/).
+You can test the application online by clicking [this link](https://weatherwithvanillajs.netlify.app/).

 ## Installation